Marcopolo1975/Alpine-Hiking-Club/README.md

 - __The landing page image__

-  - The landing Page includes main image and photographs with titles and text and description and introduction of the spacific event.
+  - The landing Page includes main image and photographs with titles and text and description and introduction of the specific event.
   - This section introduces the user to The Alpine Hiking Club with an attractive  to grab their attention

 ![Landing Page](assets/Docs/alps1.webp)